 Choosing a tent to accommodate your dog is not all that different from buying one for yourself.
-The perfect tent for backpacking or cycle touring should be lightweight, durable, weather proof, designed with high quality materials, and quick to set up.
+The perfect tent should be lightweight, durable, weather proof, designed with high quality materials, and quick to set up.

 When you bring your dog into consideration, you’ll need to think about their size (do they take up alllll the space?), their demeanor (will they scratch the mesh lining?), and their sleeping temperature (do they tend to run cold or hot?).

-This guide will help you determine how to pick the best dog friendly tent for your needs so that you can be ready for camping season once the good weather hits.
+This guide will help you determine how to pick the best tent for camping with dogs that will suit your needs, so that you can be ready for camping season once the good weather hits.

 What to Consider When Looking for a New Tent for Camping with Dogs